HKSAR Government Scholarship Fund

 In 2013, the government injected another $20 million into the Fund to set up the Endeavour Merit Award (EMA) in the 2013/14 academic year to give recognition to deserving post-secondary students with special educational needs (SEN)^ in the pursuit of excellence in academic and other areas.
 The amount of each award for both local and non-local students pursuing publicly-funded sub-degree and degree or above level programmes is set at $15,000.

-^ SEN includes specific learning difficulties, intellectual disability, autism spectrum disorders, attention deficit / hyperactivity disorder, physical disability, visual impairment, hearing impairment, speech and language impairment, and others.
+^ SEN includes specific learning difficulties, intellectual disability, autism spectrum disorder, attention deficit / hyperactivity disorder, physical disability, visual impairment, hearing impairment, speech and language impairment, and others.

 In 2018, the Government injected another $800 million into the Fund to award more scholarships from the 2019/20 academic year onwards, with a view to further encouraging students to pursue excellence in academic and non-academic areas.